-How to secure connections and authenticate requests
+How to secure connections and authenticate requests (HTML)

 Secure Sockets Layer (SSL) and the more recent Transport Layer Security (TLS) are cryptographic protocols designed to provide authentication and encryption for network communication.
 These protocols are designed to prevent eavesdropping and tampering when sending and receiving network data.
 These protocols use a client-server model for the protocol exchanges.
 These protocols also use digital certificates and certificate authorities to verify that the server is who it claims to be.
 The TLS protocol is documented in IETF RFC 5246.
 The earlier SSL protocol was documented by Netscape Communications.
 SSL is commonly used to refer to both of these protocols.